 Well, what happened to me is what’s happened to many people with disabilities in the company.
 Many people get sick during their professional lives, and that also happened to me.
 And suddenly you’re no longer the person you once were.
 When you have a disease that limits you a lot, it changes you.
 And then I realized, “Yeah, wow, living with a disability and our world of work, that’s a complex relationship….”
 And then I got interested in the Representation for Employees with Severe Disabilities and wanted to make things better.
 I decided to run for office and I got elected.

 I got sick and then got involved in the Representation for Employees with Severe Disabilities in the 2014 elections.
 Because I had experienced for myself how things go when you get sick, when you’re helpless and sometimes need support, and you have to wrangle with various agencies trying to get some official recognition and assistance.
 I had to develop a lot of specialized knowledge.
 I was forced to.
-That's what I'm bringing to the table now in my role.

 Ms. Vetter, you don’t live with disabilities, but you work as a non exempt member of the Works Council and liaison for employees with severe disabilities.
 What are your duties?

 The representative body for employees with severe disabilities represents the interests of severely disabled persons in the company and provides them with advice and assistance.

 The important thing for our work as representatives is to maintain contact with people, and above all to be a sounding board.
 Sometimes people call in the evening or at night.
 Many employees spend a lot of time out and about, and they work shifts, which means that I also have to be prepared when an employee’s on night shift and wants to talk.
 You have to take that into account.

 Are your duties and the processes set down in black and white?